ctwardy/jacobs-vault/ais-analytics/README.md

 ## Building the project

-In order to run this code in PySpark, you will need to modify `environment.yml` to contain all the packages your code needs.
-You will need to build the environment on the target system, i.e. if you are running on a remote server like Silverdale, you need to run these commands there once you have rsynced the code up.
+In order to run this code in PySpark, you will need to build the environment, using the `environment.yml` in this directory.
+You will need to build the environment on the target system, i.e. if you are running on a remote server/cloud, you need to run these commands there once you have rsynced the code up.
+This created environment is then shipped around to the cloud nodes as your Spark application runs.
+This eliminates the need to synch environments across the cloud.
+A single build on the staging server where you launch the Spark job is adequate.
 The first time you build the conda environment, run:

 `make build`